OrchardCMS/OrchardCore/src/docs/reference/modules/OpenId/README.md

 Key points:
 - Orchard Core can serve as a centralized identity provider, allowing external applications to authenticate users and manage access control.
 - Powered by the [`OpenIddict`](https://github.com/openiddict/openiddict-core) library, this feature supports token-based authentication without requiring an external identity provider.
-- The Authorization Server maintains a private JWT/validation handler for the `/connect/userinfo` API endpoint, so you don't need to enable the Token Validation feature for the current tenant.
+- The authorization server takes care of validating the access tokens received by the `/connect/userinfo` API endpoint, so you don't need to enable the token validation feature for the current tenant.
 - To validate issued tokens, ensure the 'OpenID Connect Token Validation' feature is activated.

 Supported flows include: